Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9.

-You learned to improve your celestial transformation (Necrotic Shroud, Radiant Soul or Radiant Consumption), you gain the following benefits:
+You learned to improve your celestial transformation (Necrotic Shroud, Radiant Soul or Radiant Consumption),

 * You can use your transformation a number of times equal to your Charisma modifier (minimum of 1), before you must finish a long rest.
 * When your transformation causes you to take damage it now doesn't.